 I’d tell you more about the day, but you really stopped here for the picture of Reed.
 But, just in case you wanna see the flowers and the hand-painted ceramic mug we got Meredith, check ‘em out:

 Reed Imler tells Meredith and I who the characters are in his Thomas book.
-Also, he gets really excited about a ball.
+Also, site he gets really excited about a ball.

 On a pot of coffee that is.
-My parents had Reed this last Sunday while Meredith and I scouted a Greek Orthodox Church, attended some leadership Woodcrest functions, worked on setting up online classes, participated in Welcome to Woodcrest, attended the launch of Woodcrest at the Edge, and participated in two follow-up discussions (translation: THANK YOU MOM!).
+My parents had Reed this last Sunday while Meredith and I scouted a Greek Orthodox Church, check attended some leadership Woodcrest functions, see worked on setting up online classes, participated in Welcome to Woodcrest, attended the launch of Woodcrest at the Edge, and participated in two follow-up discussions (translation: THANK YOU MOM!).
 That next morning, they gave him some kinda drink (which I like to think is coffee), which he obviously appreciated.

 Check out the rest of Reed’s exploits at daycare: March 2011:Wacky Wednesday, outside and St. Patrick’s Day Parade

 This is Reed helping shovel the driveway after the first snow of the winter.
-Some of the words to listen for are “Walka, Walka, Walka” which he sometimes says to himself as he’s walking from one place to another.
+Some of the words to listen for are “Walka, purchase Walka, purchase Walka” which he sometimes says to himself as he’s walking from one place to another.
 “NO-wa, NO-wa” which is “SNOW” – he can’t say S’s very well yet.
 The last part is my favorite.